2ndsleep/2ndsleep.github.io/_posts/basics/azure_intro/explainers/2023-12-08-azure-hierarchy.md

 - **Free Trial**: When you sign up for a brand new Azure subscription, you'll be pushed to the free trial, which gives you $200 in credits your first month.
 After that month is up, you'll need to convert it to a different subscription offer to keep using it.
 - **Pay-As-You-Go**: This is the most basic offer, which is exactly as it sounds: you pay for the resources you create and don't pay after you delete those resources.
 - **Visual Studio**: If you are a Visual Studio subscriber, you can create your own subscription with free credits attached to it.
 This is great if you're a developer and want to spin up a few resources for testing without getting approval from your organization.
-There's different Visual Studio offers based on your Visual Studio subscription level.
+There are different Visual Studio offers based on your Visual Studio subscription level.
 - **Dev/Test**: Cheaper pricing as discussed in the main [Subscriptions](#subscriptions) section :point_up:
 - **Students**: If you are a student, you can get a subscription with some free credits.